 CD's & Tapes

 Annalee Skarin Taught on Earth after her Ascension

 Annalee returned!
 But how could that be?
 She ascended

-in 1952 and hasn't been heard from since!
+in 1952 and hasn't been heard from since! ("Ascended" means taking your body into a lighter dimension and dissapearing from the earth plane.)
 These

 thoughts flashed through my mind as I looked into deep